edberrouet05-rgb/edberrouet05-rgb/README.md

 I'm passionate about building products that are both functional and well-designed.
 I enjoy working across the full stack — from crafting clean UIs with Next.js and Tailwind to wiring up backends with Supabase and designing AI-powered features.

-Currently building **Pair Up**, a student matching web app that uses the Gemini 2.0 Flash API for compatibility scoring between students.
+Currently building **Edwidge**, a student matching web app that uses the Gemini 2.0 Flash API for compatibility scoring between students.

-Fluent in French and English.
+Fluent in 🇫🇷 French and 🇬🇧 English.

 ---